By Stephen Rich

 The views expressed in this article are subject to change at any time based on market and other conditions and should not be construed as a recommendation.
 This article contains forward-looking statements, which speak only as of the date they were made and involve risks and uncertainties that could cause actual results to differ materially from those expressed herein.
 Readers are cautioned not to rely on our forward-looking statements.

 Mutual of America Capital Management LLC is an indirect, wholly owned subsidiary of Mutual of America Life Insurance Company.
-Mutual of America Life Insurance Company is a registered Broker-Dealer.
+Securities offered by Mutual of America Securities LLC, Member FINRA/SIPC.
+Insurance products are issued by Mutual of America Life Insurance Company.